 Hi Facebook publishers and content creators.
 Did you want to manage your Facebook and Instagram contents tasks in one place?
 Are you taking the advantage of all of the features of Facebook Creator Studio?

 At the end of this post you will discover some great way on how to use and explore Facebook Creator Studio.

-You’ll learn why Facebook publishers and content creator should be using Facebook Creator Studio.
-You’ll also discover newly launched and revamped features to help you better post, manage, monetize, and measure your content.
+You will know why Facebook publishers and content creator should be using Facebook Creator Studio.
+You will also discover newly launched and revamped features to help you better post, manage, monetize, and measure your content.

 Creator Studio is a one-stop social media content management tool within Facebook that helps creators and publishers manage their content, track performance, and connect meaningfully with their audiences on Facebook and Instagram.
 Think of it as a powerful desktop hub.

 Facebook wants content creators, publishers, brands, and all kinds of different-sized businesses to be able to use this hub and share more video content.
 And really, that’s a big part of Facebook.

 A lot of Facebook publishers might not even know that Creator Studio is available to them.
 But if all you care about is Instagram and Facebook content and thinking of how to reach your target audience, you don’t really need any other tools.
 Creator Studio is Facebook’s own built-in, native tool, and it gives you a lot of extra bells and whistles for creating and managing content, as well as strong and deeper video insights.

 Creator Studio differs from Business Manager in that the latter is for managing multiple pages and ad accounts without sharing login credentials.
 Creator Studio is for organizing and managing your page’s content.
 It’s a content hub for uploading, scheduling, publishing, monitoring, and tracking all of your content with a particular emphasis on your videos.